The One Patch Quilt Renaissance

 EQ8 – Designing Quilts on the Computer

 “Ain’t Technology Grand?”
 This program looks at the incredibly powerful quilt designing software, EQ8 by the Electric Quilt Co.
-A Power point lecture explores the many things this software program can do, and the ways it can assist quilters (with little or no computer experience) to design quilts, quilt blocks, explore fabric and setting ideas, and create instructions for making original quilt designs.
+A Power point lecture explores the many things this software program can do, and the ways it can assist quilters (with minimal computer experience) to design quilts, quilt blocks, explore fabric and setting ideas, and create instructions for making original quilt designs.
 A virtual trunk show is included in the presentation along with a number of actual quilts designed by Reeze with Electric Quilt software.
 [60 minutes] A half day or full day EQ8 workshop is also available.

 To book a lecture or workshop contact Reeze Hanson HERE.